By Morgan

 “It’ll be super chill,” I said.

-This held pretty true.
-The 100 little ones toddled in and out of cardboard boxes, wobbled across wooden pallets and stared at bafflingly sticky balls of tape.
-It felt pretty relaxed for us, but it was still adventurous – just on a smaller, slower scale.
+This remained accurate.
+The 100 little ones toddled in and out of cardboard boxes, wobbled across wooden pallets.
+They stared at sticky balls of tape.
+It felt relaxed for us but was still adventurous – just smaller and slower.

 Pop Up Play - Surrey, BC

 Andy said that he gave pieces of tape to one boy.
-The first time it was too long for him to handle, and he cried when it got tangled, so Andy handed him a series of tiny tape pieces that slowly got bigger.
+The first time it was too long for him to handle.
+As such, he cried when it got tangled.
+Therefore, Andy handed him a series of tiny tape pieces that slowly got bigger.
 Eventually, he could manage the length of tape he’d wanted in the first place.

 “If you’re cool, we’re cool, as long as they’re in sight!”
-She asked if they ever felt judged in their parenting styles, and they said no – that they knew their boys were rather gentle and so felt very comfortable being more free in their boundaries.
+She asked if they ever felt judged in their parenting styles, and they said no. They knew their boys were rather gentle and so, felt very comfortable being more free in their boundaries.

 To hear more about our Canadian adventure, check out our dedicated tour page.
 To see more from us, check out our Facebook and Twitter, and as always, check out our website.